crmpicco/aws-certifications/deployment-provisioning-automation.md

 A rolling deployment allows you to make changes in batches and to deploy to only a portion of your environment rather than an all-or-nothing approach

-Cost effective - you can set the batch size and the minimum number of servers to keep in service
+Cost-effective - you can set the batch size and the minimum number of servers to keep in service

 Complexity - you have a mixed environment where some servers are on the old version, some are on the new version